Max Redbend – Scholarship holder through to TAFE. Primary Industry World Skills – NSW Champion

 • ATO Tax Assessment Notice for year ending 30 June 2020.
 The notice/s must be forwarded with the application form.

 • Proof of AIC and/or LAFHA allowances, must be forwarded with the application form.

 The 2021 Application is due by Friday, 26 February 2021.
 Your choice to submit the form is as follows:

 1. Print the PDF, fill in (with signature), attach necessary documentation and post to noted address.

 2. Print the PDF, fill in (with signature), include necessary documentation, scan and email to firstname.lastname@example.org

 3. Open the PDF and following these instructions:

-- File Save As – SchoolName20Surname (eg Yanko20Malone).
+• File Save As – SchoolName21Surname (eg Yanko21Malone).
 If you have more than one child add their Christian initial after their surname.

-- Attach your supporting documents or send them under separate email if you find it easier.
+• Attach your supporting documents or send them under separate email if you find it easier.
 They must be scanned, no photos will be acceptable.